 Cardiology for Dogs & Cats

 Senior pets can develop a deforming of the valves, or changes in the structure of the heart called cardiomyopathy, both of which can lead to an enlargement of the heart and ultimately, congestive heart failure.
-Some of these can initially be detected by listening to the heart during your pet’s examination and the veterinarian hearing a “murmur” (turbulence of blood flow through the heart) or an abnormality in your pet’s heart rate and/or rhythm.
+Some of these changes can initially be detected by listening to the heart during your pet’s examination and the veterinarian hearing a “murmur” (turbulence of blood flow through the heart) or an abnormality in your pet’s heart rate and/or rhythm.

 In order to fully diagnose a heart condition such as congestive heart failure, further diagnostics frequently are required.
 Dr. Fox can perform on-site cardiac diagnostics, which can then be sent to a board-certified cardiologist for further examination.
-We can then formulate a medical regime to help control the symptoms of heart failure.
+We can then formulate a medical regimen to help control the symptoms of heart failure.

 Performing these services in our hospital leads to a more stress-free procedure for your and your pet!